Duke of Sussex says he watches and ‘fact-checks’ Netflix series The Crown

 In his final interview about the release of his new book, Spare, the duke compared The Crown to his memoir, saying it is “important history has it right”.

+The streaming service faced calls to add a statement at the start of each episode, saying The Crown is a “fictionalised drama”.

+Before series five was released, actress Dame Judi Dench argued that the show had begun to verge on “crude sensationalism”, and former prime minister Sir John Major was said to have described some of the forthcoming scenes as “malicious nonsense”.

-At the end of the interview, CBS presenter Colbert asked: “You’ve watched The Crown, right?
+At the end of Harry’s interview on The Late Show, CBS presenter Colbert asked: “You’ve watched The Crown, right?
 You’ve got to have watched some of The Crown, right?”

 Harry looked at the audience and paused briefly before saying: “There’s people laughing at that – yes, I have actually watched The Crown.”